ABOUT TAPICHALACA RESERVE

 Outside the Lodge

-- Santa Ana Archaeological Center- Florida of Culture (One hour south of the reserve, in Palanda canton)
+- Palanda archaelogical site: Santa Ana Archaeological Center- Florida of Culture (One hour south of the reserve).

-The Tapichalaca reserve is the first created by the Jocotoco Foundation, thanks to the finding of the Grallaria Antpitta Jocotoco.
+The Tapichalaca reserve is the first created by the Jocotoco Foundation, thanks to the discovery of the Jocotoco Antpitta.
 This bird was discovered by the ornithologist Robert Ridgely, in the year of 1997, in his honor it was named "Grallaria ridgelyi."